dyndle/dyndle-web/docusaurus/docs/304-Modeling regions.md

 Rendering of a region normally means sequential rendering of all entities in it, but this can also be further customized by using more advanced logic and/or layout.
 For instance, to render the whole footer region with proper HTML markup and some business logic.

 Rendering of the regions can be done using HTML helpers `Html.RenderRegion(region)` and `Html.RenderRegions(regions)`.
-There is a setting 'Dyndle.DefaultRegionView' in [configuration](configuration) that getermines which view is used to render region by default. `Html.RenderRegion` also has an overload that allows you to specify a viewname to be used to render the region.
+There is a setting 'Dyndle.DefaultRegionView' in [configuration](configuration) that determines which view is used to render a region by default. `Html.RenderRegion` also has an overload that allows you to specify a view name to be used to render the region.

 ## Special usages